WallHuynh/nodejs-server/README.md

-# nodejs-server using http only
+# nodejs-server using http library only.
+Keep track requests with EvenEmitter from events library